mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Proposed Solution: A multi kernel extreme learning machine (ELM)(MKELM) based for motor-imagery electroencephalogram(EEG) classification.

  ### Previous methods (Intro) & their limitations
- - ELM has recently proven to be comparable or better than support vector machine(SVM) for
+ - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
  -
  ### Proposed Solution
  ### Discoveries